fernandofot/ecommerce-monitoring-app/README.md

 ```

 From the Swagger UI, you can test the API endpoints (e.g., ```GET /products/```, ```POST /products/```).

+* The API documentation is now fully accessible and interactive via the Nginx proxy.

 * Test the ```GET /health``` endpoint to confirm the service and database connection are healthy.